Verbs for Class 7

 4. Intransitive Verbs

 Verbs are words that express actions, states or occurrences.
-An intransitive verb is a type of verb that does not require a direct object to complete its meaning.
-In simpler terms, it doesn't need someone or something to receive the action.
+An intransitive verb is a kind of a verb that does not require a direct object to complete its meaning.
+In other words, it doesn't need someone or something to receive the action.

 Let's understand it through an example: In the sentence, "I like to sleep after a tiring day", “sleep” is an intransitive verb because it doesn't need an object.
 The action of sleeping is complete in itself.